rmolinari/thesis_1999/1999_thesis.typ

 #let outcome = none

 This method works fine, as seen in @LaForte.
-However, it not particulary pretty.
+However, it not particularly pretty.
 In particular, the point of tree-based arguments is to remove the need for strategies to themselves keep an eye on the restraints set by other strategies.
 If possible, we would like to avoid the path restraint, and there is a simple trick that lets us do so.
 We only follow a child corresponding to cycle $(j,k)$ when cycle $(j, k)$ has actually imposed a restraint.
 Until that happen we follow a child corresponding to the rightmost cycle to the left of $(j, k)$ which imposes restraint.
-This is perfectly safe, as, so long as $(j, k)$ imposes no restraint, we cannot injure any computions by letting the strategies below the leftward cycle operate.
+This is perfectly safe, as, so long as $(j, k)$ imposes no restraint, we cannot injure any computations by letting the strategies below the leftward cycle operate.
 Once such a restraint is imposed, we automatically respect it by starting to follow a child corresponding to $(j, k)$.
 The only trick we actually need is to add a new child,
 $concatone(alpha, -1)$, to be followed when no cycles at all of #stalpha impose a restraint.